-To be eligible for the Work-Sharing Program, you must:
+To be eligible for the Work-Sharing Program, your business must:

-- Be a private business, a publicly held company, or non-for-profit organization;
+- Be a private business, a publicly held company, or not-for-profit organization.

 - Show a decrease in business activity of approximately 10% in the last 6 months for reasons beyond the employer’s control.

-- Agree to reduce their normal working hours and to share any available work
+- willing to equally reduce their normal working hours by the same percentage.

 Email the following two items to Service Canada to start the negotiation process for your workshare agreement (this will be unique for every location or work-sharing unit.)

-- Attachment A (a list of employees included in the Work-Sharing unit) available in PDF (8 KB) and Excel (36 KB) format)
+- Attachment A - a list of employees included in the Work-Sharing unit.

 Note: Service Canada must receive the package at least 10 days before the requested start date of the Work-Sharing Agreement.